-Educational Media Services (EMS) is a division of Information Technology Services (ITS).
-EMS, alongside the rest of the integrated support services group, provides faculty, students, and staff with a wide range of audiovisual equipment and services.
-Services include the following: scanning stations, video editing stations, video conferencing, audio conferencing, LCD projector loans, digital still and digital video camera loans, and much more.

-EMS provides multimedia services on both PC and Macintosh platforms.
-EMS can also assist you with your presentation questions to help you pack the most punch during presentation time.
+Educational Media Services (EMS) is a division of Information Technology Services.
+EMS alongside the rest of the integrated support services group, provides state-of-the-art media services to the University community and offers A/V options to improve teaching, learning and research methodology at UNBC.
+EMS Services include; scanning stations, video editing stations, video and audio conferencing, LCD projector loans, digital still and digital video camera loans and much more.
+EMS provides multimedia services on both PC and Macintosh platforms and can also assist with presentation questions to help users pack the most punch during presentation time.